seapagan/poectrl/README.md

 `--port <int>` - Change the port that the API listens on (default is 8000)

+`--host` - binds to all network interfaces on the host, allowing access from other machines using the public IP address of this machine

 After this, you can access the API on `http://localhost:8000`.
 Swagger docs are available at `http://localhost:8000/docs`